tensorflow/tfjs-models/pose-detection/src/movenet/README.md

     `poseDetection.movenet.modelType` enum list.

 *   *modelUrl* (optional): An optional string that specifies custom url of the MoveNet model.
-This is useful for area/countries that don't have access to the model hosted on tf.hub and only when the *modelType* is not provided.
+If not provided, it will load the model specified by *modelType* from tf.hub.
+This argument is useful for area/countries that don't have access to the model hosted on tf.hub.

 The following code snippet demonstrates how to load the **MoveNet.SinglePose.Lightning** model: